The bar examination

 - you have a Finnish OTK/OTM or ON degree; or

-- you have completed a law degree outside Finland and have received an eligibility decision from the Finnish National Board of Education confirming that your degree is equivalent to the Finnish OTM degree (there are no equivalents for the degree of oikeusnotaari)
+- you have completed a law degree outside Finland and have received a final eligibility decision from the Finnish National Board of Education confirming that your degree is equivalent to the Finnish OTM degree (there are no equivalents for the degree of oikeusnotaari)

 About the bar examination